 Where to stay

-For those wanting to go for all-out luxury, the St Regis hotel looks as spectacular on the inside as it does on the outside.
+For those wanting to go for all-out luxury.
+The St Regis hotel looks as spectacular on the inside as it does on the outside.
 This building was once the tallest in the city and is Forbes 5-star and AAA Five-Diamond rated.
 You’ll notice the grandeur the minute you step inside with its marble pillars, sparkling chandeliers and fantastic artwork.
 Here you can relax in the King Cole bar, where the first ever Bloody Mary was poured.
-The St Regis is located just four blocks from tourist hotspots like Central Park, Times Square and Broadway and you’ll be in shopper’s heaven with Fifth Avenue directly adjacent!
+The St Regis is located just four blocks from tourist hotspots like Central Park, Times Square and Broadway.
+You’ll also be in shopper’s heaven with Fifth Avenue directly adjacent!

 What to do

-A show on Broadway is a once-in-a-lifetime experience so if you’re a bit of a theatre buff, you’ll be in your element.
+A show on Broadway is a once-in-a-lifetime experience.
+If you’re a bit of a theatre buff, you’ll be in your element.
 From musical classics to Broadways adaptations, Paulina can arrange tickets in advance to avoid disappointment.

 A visit to the 9/11 memorial and museum is a truly sobering experience and well worth a visit.
 Those who wish to learn more about the history of the city should head over to Ellis Island and the Statue of Liberty for an interactive museum experience.

 Sports fans can head up to the Bronx to catch a Yankees Baseball game, while those looking for a bit of R&R can take a day trip to Long Island and soak up the fresh coastal air.
 You can even relax on the beach depending on the time of year!